ScryEngineering/digital_site/Home.md

 ## What We Do

-We offer a full suite of consulting, digital delivery and business strategy services to help your organization operate even more efficiently and effectively.
+We offer a full suite of consulting, marketing and business strategy services to help your organization operate even more efficiently and effectively.

-### Consulting & Training
+### Consulting and Training

 Ditch boring PowerPoints for hands-on skills development.
 Learn about a wide range of topics from machine learning, open technology stacks and Python programming skills to knowledge transfer and improving communication & stakeholder management - all from our industry experts.
 We show you exactly what to do and how to do it, step-by-step.

-### Content Creation & Web Development
+### Content Creation and Web Development

-Marketing is essential to building relationships and attracting the right clients.

-Content creation for the web and strategy - digital delivery

-Expertise in design and front-end development
+Set your brand apart from the rest.
+A strong online presence is essential to attracting the right clients, and that means having a beautifully designed site that features engaging, valuable content that resonates with your target market.
+Our talented team brings years of expertise in a variety of fields, including content marketing, responsive design, UI and UX, front-end development and more.

-### Automation
+### Process Automation

+Increase your team's efficiency, eliminate tedious tasks and market your products and services even more effectively.
+We create easy-to-use automation solutions you can incorporate into your workflow - even if you're a non-technical specialist.

-### Business & Technology Strategy
+### Business Strategy and Technology Management

-We build you an action plan that gets results
+Discover new opportunities, build a solid foundation for growth and eliminate wasteful spending.
+We bring teams and technology together to help you plan for the future and resolve your most pressing technological challenges.